alpico/github-notion-bridge/README.md

 ## Limitations

-### The Github Notion user map needs to be written in one line
+### The GitHub Notion user map needs to be written in one line

-This is a Github limitation and can't be fixed inside this action, unfortunately.
+This is a GitHub limitation and can't be fixed inside this action, unfortunately.

 ### Race Conditions when emitting many similar events at once

-Github runs all actions in parallel, so if you open an issue and add some labels, then there will be issues with the labels attempting to overwrite each other.
+GitHub runs all actions in parallel, so if you open an issue and add some labels, then there will be issues with the labels attempting to overwrite each other.

 Therefore, we don't get the labels and the assignees from the event, but instead fetch them from the issue object and make sure to write all of them at once.